Is it normal to feel lonely as a mom? Do you feel lonely, isolated, rejected, and less than others?

 A survey of 2,000 mothers indicated that 90% of them felt lonely!

-Another study by the British Red Cross discovered that 8 out of 10 mothers who we under the age of 30 reported feelings of loneliness some of the time.
+The British Red Cross discovered that 8 out of 10 mothers who we under the age of 30 reported feelings of loneliness some of the time.
 More shockingly the study found that 43% of mothers said they feel lonely all of the time.
 54% said they felt like they had no friends.
 To say that these numbers are heartbreaking is an understatement.

 It’s obvious mothers feel lonely, so what’s to be done with it?